 On July 15, 1850, Thomas Murray, a 45-year-old farmer from Glencaple, visited Caerlaverock Castle at dusk to deliver grain to the caretaker.
 At 7:30 PM, while crossing the courtyard, he saw a woman in a green dress walking near the moat, her pale face illuminated by twilight.

 Assuming she was a visitor, Murray called out, but she vanished into the gatehouse’s shadow.
 He searched the area with caretaker John Gordon, aged 50, finding no trace.
-Murray described her as sorrowful, with flowing hair and a gown of emerald hue.
+Murray described her as sorrowful, with flowing hair and an emerald dress.

-His account, recorded in a July 20, 1850, letter to the Dumfries and Galloway Standard, sparked local interest, marking one of the earliest documented sightings of the Green Lady.
+His account, recorded in a July 20, 1850, letter to the Dumfries and Galloway Standard, sparked local interest and marked one of the earliest documented sightings of the Green Lady.

 September 10, 1965: Fiona Campbell’s Sighting